Home page

 There is now also a second draft of the example, taking into account many suggestions and corrections that I have received.
 However, many valuable and insightful suggestions have not yet been acted on, and may be carried through in future drafts.
 There is also a file of file of emendations to the second draft.

 I have produced a greatly simplified example, in four parts.
-Parts one and two have had minor corrections made following a communication by Nate Ackerman.
 In the first part, a simplified version is described of the machinery of type categories, and the formalisation in it of the Morley hierarchy of type spaces, found in my paper Categories of topological spaces and scattered theories in the Notre Dame Journal of Formal Logic.
 In the second part, it is shown how the theory outlined in the first part can be developed, if the spaces of types are not equipped with the natural total maps corresponding to the inclusion of one tuple in another, but with partial functions instead.
-The third part shows how a structure as described in part two can be constructed from what I refer to as a Vaughtian Stack; these have a formidable definition but the idea is that they should be relatively easy to build.
-I will post the fourth part as opportunity permits (the academic year between October and March is, as you can imagine, extremely busy).
+In the third part, the material in the first two parts is exploited to reduce Vaught's Conjecture for the most common infinitary logic to the construction of a Vaughtian Stack.
+In the fourth part, which will appear shortly, a Vaughtian Stack is constructed.

 Other topics